Danger & Opportunity Ahead: 3 Trends That Will Shape Content Marketing

 But the amount of time and attention people can pay to content is finite.
 There are only so many hours in the day to consume content, even if you’re juggling 2 or 3 screens.
-On top of that, American’s attention spans have shrunk to as little as 8 seconds.

 Andrew cautions that the actual opportunity to connect with buyers through valuable content is much smaller than the opportunity to connect that some marketers perceive.